 One of the reasons I think this late summer/early fall panic among newbies occurs is because of the emphasis given to sexing chicks based on comb and wattle development.
 While this is a pretty good way to tell the gender in younger birds I really feel that it loses its accuracy by the time the chickens are about 16 weeks old because the pullets are starting to mature.

 Cockerels (roosters) have long, skinny neck feathers.
 They have long, skinny, and shiny saddle feathers on their lower back.
-These feathers typically hang over the wing tips.
+These feathers typically hang over the wingtips once they’ve grown in all the way.
 They’ll also have sickle feathers in their tails.

 Signs that a pullet is nearing point of lay include: